BrandonMase/FrontEndDesignDocs/Javascript/React/Pascal-Case.md

 4. **Tooling and Linting Benefits**:
    - Many tools and linters (such as ESLint) enforce naming conventions.
-   - By using PascalCase, you'll receive warnings if you accidentally use incorrect casing for your components.
+   - By using `PascalCase`, you'll receive warnings if you accidentally use incorrect casing for your components.
    - This helps catch errors early and maintain code quality.

 5. **Readability and Maintainability**:
-   - PascalCase makes your code more readable.
+   - `PascalCase` makes your code more readable.
    - When someone else reads your code, they can immediately recognize that a capitalized name refers to a component.
    - It also aids in searching for components within your project.

 6. **Consistent File Naming**:
-   - When you create a new component file, naming it in PascalCase (e.g., `MyComponent.component.tsx`) ensures consistency.
+   - When you create a new component file, naming it in `PascalCase` (e.g., `MyComponent.component.tsx`) ensures consistency.
    - The filename reflects the content of the file, making it easier to locate specific components.

 ## Example